dineshraj/blog/_posts/2019-06-17-make-the-most-of-svalbard-in-4-days.md

 ## Intro

-Have you ever wanted to go to the arctic circle?
+Have you ever wanted to go to the Arctic Circle?
 It's easy, if you don't think that's true, check out [this video from Tom Scott](https://www.youtube.com/watch?v=eFJ-ze2-SqU) on how to visit Svalbard.

-Despite the sound of the words "arctic circle", it's not nearly as remote as you might think.
+Despite the sound of the words "Arctic Circle", it's not nearly as remote as you might think.
 It is sparsely populated though, and the only "city" there, Longyearbyen, houses a small population of roughly 2000.

 It was settled when mining was a big source of income in the area and it is becoming a more popular tourist destination.
 They have some bars that wouldn't look out of place in Shoreditch (London) and AirBnBs and fast WiFi (mainly because of the research also done there).